WANT TO SELL YOUR BOAT: WHERE DO I START?

 - Enclosures and canvas should be in good shape.
 Damaged goods should be repaired, replaced or removed.

-- Shampoo the carpet and have the drapes and bunk covers cleaned.
+- Shampoo the carpet and have the drapes and bunk covers cleaned if needed.

 - Clear out all unnecessary clutter and gear.
-If it’s not included in the sale, get it off the boat.
+If it’s not included in the sale, it should be taken off the boat.

-- The bilge must be spotless.
+- The bilge should be clean and spotless.
 Use oil-absorb pads under the machinery.

 - Clean, prime and paint the engines and generator.